chl03rivs/s_ve-the-c_t/README.md

 **Documents consulted**

-- cc
-- etc.
+- [Wonderwords package/documentation](https://pypi.org/project/wonderwords/) -allowed me to quickly set up the random word and sentence generators
+- [This article from PythonPool](https://www.pythonpool.com/python-alphabet/) - helped me understand how to initialize a list with the alphabet

 **Tutorials referenced**

--
--
+- [Tutorial by Kylie Ying](https://youtu.be/cJJTnI22IF8?si=LJNLZAjF0wJXX5WI) - helped inspire the structure of my first Python program!

 **Other**

+- [The ASCII Art website](https://www.asciiart.eu/) - helped me generate ASCII banners from text quickly!

 ## Credits
-credit where credit is due
+Credit where credit is due

-- who made the images
-- any borrowed code, etc.
+- The artists whose art I borrowed from [the ASCII Art website](https://www.asciiart.eu/animals/cats) for the cat illustrations:
+	* Game over cat from Felix Lee (tweaked by me)
+	* Victory cat from _Unknown_ :(

 ## Acknowledgements

-As always, I want to thank Code Institute for the great learning materials they provided on XX, and my precious partner, Billy, for his undying love & support ♥
+As always, I want to thank Code Institute for the great learning materials they provided on Python, and my precious partner, Billy, for his undying love & support ♥